phalcon-orphanage/docs/en/reference/models.rst

 Timestampable
 ^^^^^^^^^^^^^
-This behavior receives an array of options, the first level key must be a event name indicating when the column must be assigned:
+This behavior receives an array of options, the first level key must be an event name indicating when the column must be assigned:

 .. code-block:: php